 The symptoms of dog diarrhea may not be the same in all cases.
 The first signs and symptoms are stated below for your acknowledgment:

 Frequent loose or liquid stool is the most common sign of dog diarrhea.
-In serious cases, it may result in blood or saliva in stool or damage in the digestion system.
+In serious cases, it may result in blood or saliva in stool or damage to the digestion system.
 Lethargy, vomiting, dehydration, fever can also appear when the dog is affected with diarrhea.

 The primary treatment for dog diarrhea

 As the first treatment for diarrhea, you may keep your dog away from food for 12-24 hours.
-But at this period, make sure to give plenty of freshwater or else he may face dehydration.
+But at this period, make sure to give plenty of fresh water or else he may face dehydration.
 At first, be sure if your dog is strong enough to endure a fast or not.
 Older dogs and puppies may not be able to fast.
 In that case, you can provide some dog food for a sensitive stomach that might work as a diarrhea formula.

 Vomiting is one of the most common health issues in dogs.
 Dogs may vomit simply because of an inability to digest some food or eating too much at a stretch.
 In these cases, you don’t need to worry about and it will be alright sometimes.
 But, in a few cases, it may indicate some internal serious health problems.
 In those cases, you might need to take your dog instantly to the vet for medical treatment.